hMRI-group/hMRI-toolbox-docs/docs/docs/processing.md

 Unlike the *SPM12-Segment* module (single-subject processing), *hMRI-Segment* module can handle and process successively a whole series of subjects.

 The segmentation itself relies on one structural image per subject, typically a MT map, R1 map or T1w image, and a series of tissue probability maps (TPMs).
-The TPMs used by default in the hMRI-toolbox were specifically derived from multi-parametric maps ([Lorio2014](References)).
+The TPMs used by default in the hMRI Toolbox were specifically derived from multi-parametric maps ([Lorio2014](References)).
 By default (adjustable in the batch interface) the gray matter (GM), white matter (WM) and CSF tissue class images will be generated in native space (DARTEL imported version) and standard MNI space, with and without modulation.